-Acknowledgments
+647 Acknowledgments

 The NCAR MOPITT project is supported by the National Aeronautics and Space Administration (NASA) Earth Observing System (EOS) Program.
-The MOPITT team also acknowledges support from the Canadian Space Agency (CSA), the Natural Sciences and Engineering Research Council (NSERC) and Environment Canada, and the contributions of COMDEV and ABB BOMEM.
-The National Center for Atmospheric Research (NCAR) is sponsored by the National Science Foundation.
+The MOPITT team also acknowledges support from the Canadian Space Agency (CSA), the Natural Sciences and tions of COMDEV and ABB BOMEM.
+The National Center for Atmospheric Research